WebReflection/hyperHTML/README.md

 If you want to render many times the same template for a specific node, bind it once and boost up performance for free.
 No new nodes, or innerHTML, will be ever used in such case: safe listeners, faster DOM.

+You can also check the [TodoMVC repository](https://github.com/WebReflection/hypermvc/tree/master/js) or its [live demo](https://webreflection.github.io/hypermvc/index.html).

 ### Wait ... there is a wire ➰ in the code!